warren-gates/code-creator/docs/index.md

 ## codeCreator documentation

 [codeCreator](https://plugins.jetbrains.com/plugin/19097-codecreator) is a general purpose code generator plugin for JetBrains [IntelliJ IDEA][intellij] and [Android Studio][androidStudio] IDEs.
-It allows for the creation of a code generation task that has one or more [sources](#velocity-context-sources) that can be used in one or more [templates](#velocity-template-sources).
+It allows for the creation of a code generation task that has one or more [sources](#velocity-context-sources) that can be used in one or more [templates](#velocity-template-sources), with each template having its own output.
 One example would be to create multiple Thymeleaf files from a Java class.

 ### Current Features
 #### Velocity Context Sources